Marygrove College wishes you and your family a happy and relaxing Labor Day! http://t.co/qlBLl9mTVY

 Upon completion of departmental requirements for Pre-Major Standing, students may apply for official major standing in their selected degree program.
 Acceptance will be determined following: an evaluation of completed music course work, assessment of sight-reading ability, demonstration of technical and expression proficiency on applied instrument, and a personal career goal statement.
 If the faculty determines a student has not developed a certain level musical skills and knowledge, or does not demonstrate commitment to the field, he/she may not be allowed to continue in the major.

 Once a student has been approved for major standing, he/she may begin preparations for development of the capstone project (MUS 496).
 Students should speak to their advisor for specific information on the capstone.

 SPECIAL ELEMENTS OF THE PROGRAM

 Distinguished Student Awards

-Marygrove music majors may earn credit for work done in music outside of class during their senior year.
-Under the course title, ’Guided Field Experience’, credit may be earned from such areas as: accompanying, church choir conducting, organ playing in church, private instruction, etc..
+Seniors majoring in music may earn credit for work done in music outside of class in such areas as accompanying, church choir conducting, organ playing in church, piano teaching, etc. under the course title Guided Field Experience.
 (This course is similar to the Cooperative Education Program.)